rudyalvaradobeltran/aws-cdk-email-my-bitcoin/README.md

 # AWS CDK Email My Bitcoin

 This project is an AWS CDK application that sets up an automated system to fetch the current Bitcoin price every n seconds and send it via email using Amazon SES.
-The project deployment is automated using GitHub Actions.
+Deployment is automated with GitHub Actions.

 ## Features